Former Atlantic City Mayor Frank Gilliam gets 30 days in prison for fraud

 Assistant U.S. Attorney Sean Farrell objected to the reduced sentence.
 The government had been seeking the original recommendation of 15 to 21 months.

-Gilliam's attorney, Harry H. Rimm, requested a lesser sentence of probation and 500 hours of community service, with no fine, based on Gilliam's remorse, attempts to repay some of the money even before it was required, history of community service, unique family needs and background of trauma.
+Rimm had requested no jail time and a sentence of just probation and 500 hours of community service, with no fine.
+He said he based his request on Gilliam’s remorse, attempts to repay some of the money even before it was required, history of community service, unique family needs and background of trauma.

 Gilliam’s father murdered his mother when Gilliam was 3 years old, and he was raised by his grandmother and aunt in Atlantic City.